Tecumseh: Legacy

 Tecumseh was widely admired in his lifetime, even by Americans who had fought against him.
 His primary American foe, William Henry Harrison, described Tecumseh as "one of those uncommon geniuses, which spring up occasionally to produce revolutions and overturn the established order of things."
-After his death, he became an iconic folk hero in American, Indigenous, and Canadian history.
+After his death, he became a folk hero in American, Indigenous, and Canadian history.
 For many Native Americans in the United States and First Nations people in Canada, he became a hero who transcends tribal identity.
 Tecumseh's stature grew over the decades after his death, often at the expense of Tenskwatawa, whose religious views white writers found alien and unappealing.
 White writers tended to turn Tecumseh into a "secular" leader who only used his brother's religious movement for political reasons.
 For many Europeans and white North Americans, he became the foremost example of the "noble savage" stereotype.

 Tecumseh is honored in Canada as a hero who played a major role in Canada's defense in the War of 1812, joining Sir Isaac Brock and Laura Secord as the best-remembered people of that war.
 John Richardson, an important early Canadian novelist, had served with Tecumseh and idolized him.
 His 1828 epic poem "Tecumseh; or, The Warrior of the West" was intended to "preserve the memory of one of the noblest and most gallant spirits" in history.
 Canadian writers such as Charles Mair (Tecumseh: A Drama, 1886) celebrated Tecumseh as a Canadian patriot, an idea reflected in numerous subsequent biographies written for Canadian school children.
 The portrayal of Tecumseh as a Canadian patriot has been criticized for obscuring his true aim of protecting Native homelands outside of Canada.
 Among the many things named for Tecumseh in Canada are the naval reserve unit HMCS Tecumseh and the towns of Tecumseh in Southwestern Ontario and New Tecumseth in Central Ontario.
 In 1931, the Canadian government designated Tecumseh as a person of national historic significance.